sodium-friends/docs/docs/sha.md

 ``` js
 sodium.crypto_hash_sha256(output, input)
 ```
-Hash a value to a short hash based on a key.
+Hashes a value to a short hash based on a key.
 * `output` should be a `buffer` of length `crypto_hash_sha256_BYTES`
 * `input` should be a `buffer` of any size